Mental Health Policy Platform

 3. Provide alternative pathways to licensure, such as apprenticeship and credentialing programs

-5. Create a Mental Health Workforce Education Center that recruits diverse new students into the field
+5. Create a Mental Health Workforce Development Center that strengthens the pipeline of mental health professionals

-6. Support training and credentialing of specialized crisis response staff
+6. Support training and credentialing of specialized professions, like crisis response staff and youth practitioners

 Resources